 LIVE CLIENT CLINICS

 In the live client clinics, students are directly responsible for representation of clients.
-The students are licensed legal interns pursuant to the Oklahoma Supreme Court Student Practice Rules (opens in a new window).
+The students are licensed legal interns pursuant to the Oklahoma Supreme Court Student Practice Rules (PDF, opens in a new window).

 Through the Civil Clinic, Criminal Defense Clinic, and Section 1983 Clinic, students represent clients from Cleveland and McClain counties who would not otherwise be able to afford counsel.
 Operating under the close supervision of faculty attorneys, the student interns face many of the same situations and practice demands that they will encounter as attorneys.

 Our goal is to ensure that all students have a range of cases that allows them sufficient time to provide their clients vigorous, competent representation while gaining experience in all aspects of civil law practice.
 The students assume responsibility for every aspect of the case, including interviewing, investigating, negotiating, litigating motions and conducting the trial.
 Individualized instruction, regular meetings between supervisors and students and critical feedback are essential features of our clinics.